jeremiah-k/matrix-biblebot/README.md

 ```
 python3 main.py
 ```

+## Usage
+Invite the bot to rooms that are listed in the config.yaml file, if they are not joined already.
+The bot will respond to messages that start with `Book Chapter:Verse-(range)` (e.g. `John 3:16`).

 This is just to get the ball rolling for a BibleBot on Matrix.
 PRs are welcome so feel free to contribute!